InBold Terms and Conditions

 2. Delivery and Correction Rounds

-2.3 Approval Delays: InBold will follow up three times within six weeks from the date of sending the first version of the deliverable.
-If there is no response from the Client within this period, the delivery will be considered accepted, the project closed, and InBold will invoice the Client for the pro-rata portion of the work completed up to that date, based on the agreed project milestones or actual hours worked.
+2.3 Approval Delays: InBold will follow up in writing up to three times within fifteen (15) business days from the date of sending the deliverable to the Client.
+If the Client does not respond with specific written feedback, approval, or rejection within this fifteen (15) business day period, the delivery shall be deemed accepted, the relevant stage of the project considered complete, and InBold shall be entitled to invoice the Client for the pro-rata portion of the work completed, based on the agreed project milestones or actual hours worked.
+This clause does not remove InBold’s obligation to remedy genuine defects in the deliverable that could not reasonably have been identified by the Client within the response period.

 3. Source Files and Archives